unl-statistics/R-workshops/README.md

 # R Workshops

+The schedule listed below is for the next set of workshops.
+Workshops are typically offered just before the classes start (August and January) and the week after Spring finals.
+We anticipate that these classes will be offered in person, with no online option.

 ## May 2022 - A Week of R

 <!-- ** Schedule is tentative and subject to change due to enrollment and lab availability ** -->